 Before people can seek a depression treatment center in North Carolina, they have to know that they suffer from SAD.
 Some of the most common symptoms include:

-- Lost interest in favorite activities
+• Lost interest in favorite activities

-- Feelings of worthlessness
+• Feelings of worthlessness

-- Low energy levels
+• Low energy levels

-- Feeling sluggish
+• Feeling sluggish

-- Changes in weight and appetite
+• Changes in weight and appetite

-- Feelings of depression nearly every day
+• Feelings of depression nearly every day

 Keep in mind that SAD affects people of all ages and both genders.
 Also, symptoms of SAD typically start mild and get worse as the season progresses unless people get help.

-Link Between SAD and Substance Abuse
+Link Between SAD and Substance Use

 When suffering from SAD, people experience depression nearly every day.
 As a result, they start to look for some kind of relief.
-Without professional help, they may get relief by abusing drugs even if it’s just momentary relief.
+Without professional help, they may get relief by abusing drugs, even if it’s just momentary relief.

-Of course, substance abuse can cause SAD to develop as well.
+Of course, substance use can cause SAD to develop as well.
 It occurs because of the chemical imbalance that drugs create in the brain.
 Once a chemical imbalance happens, the brain becomes susceptible to mental disorders.

 Treatment for SAD